Sei Investments Co. Decreases Stake in Capital One Financial Co. (NYSE:COF)

 Sei Investments Co. reduced its position in Capital One Financial Co.
 (NYSE:COF) by 1.7% during the first quarter, Holdings Channel.com reports.
 The institutional investor owned 632,344 shares of the financial services provider’s stock after selling 10,789 shares during the period.
 Sei Investments Co.’s holdings in Capital One Financial were worth $83,007,000 at the end of the most recent reporting period.

-Other hedge funds also recently made changes to their positions in the company.
-Dynamic Advisor Solutions LLC lifted its position in shares of Capital One Financial by 10.5% in the first quarter.
-Dynamic Advisor Solutions LLC now owns 5,586 shares of the financial services provider’s stock worth $733,000 after buying an additional 531 shares in the last quarter.
-Ellevest Inc. lifted its position in shares of Capital One Financial by 25.1% in the first quarter.
-Ellevest Inc. now owns 2,618 shares of the financial services provider’s stock worth $344,000 after buying an additional 526 shares in the last quarter.
+A number of other hedge funds also recently made changes to their positions in COF.
+Dynamic Advisor Solutions LLC raised its position in Capital One Financial by 10.5% during the first quarter.
+Dynamic Advisor Solutions LLC now owns 5,586 shares of the financial services provider’s stock valued at $733,000 after purchasing an additional 531 shares during the period.
+Ellevest Inc. raised its position in Capital One Financial by 25.1% during the first quarter.
+Ellevest Inc. now owns 2,618 shares of the financial services provider’s stock valued at $344,000 after purchasing an additional 526 shares during the period.
 D.A.
-Davidson & CO. lifted its position in shares of Capital One Financial by 9.6% in the first quarter.
+Davidson & CO. raised its position in Capital One Financial by 9.6% during the first quarter.
 D.A.
-Davidson & CO. now owns 39,577 shares of the financial services provider’s stock worth $5,196,000 after buying an additional 3,455 shares in the last quarter.
-American Century Companies Inc. lifted its position in shares of Capital One Financial by 21.1% in the first quarter.
-American Century Companies Inc. now owns 57,409 shares of the financial services provider’s stock worth $7,538,000 after buying an additional 9,984 shares in the last quarter.
-Finally, SkyView Investment Advisors LLC lifted its position in shares of Capital One Financial by 213.7% in the fourth quarter.
-SkyView Investment Advisors LLC now owns 13,775 shares of the financial services provider’s stock worth $592,000 after buying an additional 9,384 shares in the last quarter.
+Davidson & CO. now owns 39,577 shares of the financial services provider’s stock valued at $5,196,000 after purchasing an additional 3,455 shares during the period.
+American Century Companies Inc. raised its position in Capital One Financial by 21.1% during the first quarter.
+American Century Companies Inc. now owns 57,409 shares of the financial services provider’s stock valued at $7,538,000 after purchasing an additional 9,984 shares during the period.
+Finally, SkyView Investment Advisors LLC raised its position in Capital One Financial by 213.7% during the fourth quarter.
+SkyView Investment Advisors LLC now owns 13,775 shares of the financial services provider’s stock valued at $592,000 after purchasing an additional 9,384 shares during the period.
 88.44% of the stock is currently owned by hedge funds and other institutional investors.

 Insider Buying and Selling at Capital One Financial

 In other Capital One Financial news, CEO Richard D. Fairbank sold 12,538 shares of the stock in a transaction on Monday, July 25th.
 The stock was sold at an average price of $108.79, for a total transaction of $1,364,009.02.
 Following the sale, the chief executive officer now owns 3,758,863 shares of the company’s stock, valued at approximately $408,926,705.77.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other Capital One Financial news, CEO Richard D. Fairbank sold 12,538 shares of the stock in a transaction on Monday, July 25th.
+In other news, CEO Richard D. Fairbank sold 12,538 shares of the stock in a transaction on Monday, July 25th.
 The stock was sold at an average price of $108.79, for a total transaction of $1,364,009.02.
-Following the sale, the chief executive officer now owns 3,758,863 shares of the company’s stock, valued at approximately $408,926,705.77.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Following the completion of the sale, the chief executive officer now owns 3,758,863 shares in the company, valued at approximately $408,926,705.77.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
 Also, insider Kara West sold 2,778 shares of the stock in a transaction on Friday, July 29th.
 The shares were sold at an average price of $109.67, for a total value of $304,663.26.
 Following the sale, the insider now owns 8,344 shares of the company’s stock, valued at approximately $915,086.48.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 78,328 shares of company stock valued at $8,446,157.
 1.27% of the stock is currently owned by corporate insiders.

 Capital One Financial Stock Down 2.0 %

-Capital One Financial (NYSE:COF – Get Rating) last announced its quarterly earnings data on Thursday, July 21st.
+Capital One Financial (NYSE:COF – Get Rating) last announced its earnings results on Thursday, July 21st.
 The financial services provider reported $4.96 earnings per share (EPS) for the quarter, missing the consensus estimate of $5.11 by ($0.15).
-Capital One Financial had a return on equity of 17.07% and a net margin of 29.23%.
-During the same period in the prior year, the firm posted $7.71 earnings per share.
-Sell-side analysts predict that Capital One Financial Co. will post 19.99 EPS for the current year.
+Capital One Financial had a net margin of 29.23% and a return on equity of 17.07%.
+During the same period in the prior year, the firm posted $7.71 EPS.
+As a group, analysts expect that Capital One Financial Co. will post 19.99 EPS for the current fiscal year.

 Capital One Financial Dividend Announcement